• Skip to primary navigation

 Thermomix Cutter Attachment

-If you need a grater, turn the blade over and it grates carrots, apples, cheese, and anything else you need grated.
+If you need a grater, turn the blade over, and it grates carrots, apples, cheese, and anything else you need grated.
 TM5 & TM6 compatible.

-The Cutter is coming soon to the Mixshop
+The Cutter is available in the Mixshop.

 Step-by-Step Apple Rose Rolling Pictures